aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/working-with-text/text-formatting-inside-pdf/_index.md

 type: docs
 weight: 30
 url: /java/text-formatting-inside-pdf/
-description: This page explains how to format text inside your PDF file.
-There are adding line Indent, adding text border, adding underline text, adding a border around the added text, text alignment for floating box contents and etc.
+description: Discover how to format text inside a PDF document using Aspose.PDF in Java, allowing for customized styling.
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"